-Tourism Principles and Practice, Tourism Information and Administration, Cabin Crew Operations, Airline Studies, Travel Agency Service Skills, Customer Service, Work Experience, Word Processing, Galileo Computerised Reservation Systems (Viasinc), Geography in Travel Planning (IATA)
+Tourism Principles and Practice, Tourism Information and Administration, Cabin Crew Operations, Airline Studies, Travel Agency Service Skills, Customer Service, Work Experience, Word Processing, Galileo Computerised Reservation Systems (Viasinc).

 Career Opportunities and Progression